2020PB/police-brutality/reports/Oregon.md

 ### Police pepper-spray, strike and shoot protesters at point-blank range | June 30th

-Full footage shows police pushing protesters east under dispersal order from LRAD speaker.
+Full footage shows police pushing protesters east down Lombard under dispersal order from LRAD speaker.
 Protesters move slowly and walk backwards.
 Two officers then shove protesters with their batons.
 Another protester steps in between them and is pepper-sprayed.

 Footage then shows police attempting to tear banner out of the hands of protesters obeying dispersal instructions.
 Another officer runs over and shoots protesters repeatedly from a range of less than five feet.
 Guidelines for riot rounds are for use at 10-30 yards.